itsurfavsong/mysqlforbm/troubleshooting-sql-errors/issue_1.md

     emp.`name`;  -- Issue: Missing columns in GROUP BY for proper aggregation
 ```

-**solution:**
-To properly aggregate the average salary, the query needs to group by all non-aggregated columns <br>
-that are involved in the select.
-In this case, we added emp.hire_at to the GROUP BY clause to resolve the issue.

 **⚠️ Why the Error Happens**
 you’re telling SQL: <br>
 “Group by emp.name, but also show me emp.hire_at.” <br>
 The problem: <br>
-If a name appears multiple times with different hire dates, SQL doesn’t know which hire_at value to show for that group. <br>
+If a name appears multiple times with different hire dates, <br>
+SQL doesn’t know which hire_at value to show for that group. <br>
 That’s why SQL requires that: <br>
 Every column in the SELECT list must either <br>
 be inside an aggregate function (AVG, MAX, MIN, etc.), or <br>
 be explicitly listed in the GROUP BY clause.

+**solution:**
+We added emp.hire_at to the GROUP BY clause to resolve the issue.

 ### Corrected Query:
 ```sql